 (To keep it easy, I’m just dividing the total cost by the number of feet.
 These estimates also include removal of the chain link fence and some gates.)

 - Vinyl: $44/foot for white; $48/foot for beige

 - Wood: No estimate

 After getting the first estimate, I had to pick myself up off the floor.
 Seriously…worst time ever to get a fence.
 We definitely were not paying these prices for wood when we got our first privacy fence!

 I knew it would be a lot, but I definitely didn’t think the cost difference between wood and vinyl would be that small.
 At which point I texted my parents and asked, “why would I pay for a wood fence that I need to maintain every year and that doesn’t last as long as a vinyl fence when the price is only slightly cheaper?”

 And that, my friends, should tell you why we decided to go with a vinyl privacy fence.
 Ultimately, my love for a good wood fence was nothing in comparison to the low-maintenance lifestyle a vinyl fence provides.

 We also decided to go with estimate #3, which was from a smaller company.
 Actually the same company we used to install the board-on-board fence as our first house!
 The estimate was good, the owner was responsive, and we were happy with the first job.

 I’m please with our fence decision, although I tend to agonize over all big decisions like this and always have some sort of buyer’s remorse 🙂 What do you think?
 Vinyl or wood for privacy fences?
-I’ll update this post when your fence goes in!
+Here’s our new fence!